rockaru/material-sign/README.md

 import { AppComponent } from './app.component';

 // Import the module
-import { MaterialDualListboxModule } from '@rockaru/mea-material-sign';
+import { MaterialSignModule } from 'material-sign';